scummvm/scummvm/doc/docportal/use_scummvm/the_launcher.rst

 Load
 ^^^^^^

-Opens the load game window, to load a saved game state.
+Opens the load game window.
+From here, you can load a saved game.

 Save
 ^^^^^^

-Opens the save game window, to save a game state.
+Opens the save game window.
+From here, you can save a game.

 Options
 ^^^^^^^^

-Opens a dialog which provides gameplay options, such as sound volume, subtitle and keymap settings.
+Opens a dialog which provides some gameplay options, such as sound volume, subtitle and keymap settings.

 About